Find out about the services the City offers in your area.

 Learn about our vision, Council meetings, careers, business and investment.

-We would like all of our residents to consider their emergency preparedness, relevant to their personal circumstances.
+Residents should consider their emergency preparedness, relevant to their personal circumstances.
 Our community is at risk of encountering an emergency at any time, from bushfires to storms.
+We've created the Get Ready Rockingham Brochureopens in a new windowopens in a new window to start your emergency preparedness conversation with family and friends.

 Having a good understanding of how you will manage your animals as part of your personal emergency survival plan may significantly improve outcomes for your animal(s) and yourself.